zgompert/PhyloIntroBiochem/README.md

 ## Data

-This assumes you have the DNA sequence from a gene and organism of interest in a fasta file, and that you want to estimate of phylogeny centered on this gene and species.
+This assumes you have DNA sequence data from a gene and organism of interest in a fasta file, and that you want to estimate of phylogeny centered on this gene and species.
 Such a phylogeny could include the same gene in additional species or populations or other members of the same gene family or both.
 In this example, I am starting with an opsin gene from *Drosophila melanogaster* (for arbitrary reasons).

 [DmelOpsin.fasta](https://github.com/user-attachments/files/25432149/sequence.txt)